-With the last year's publications, Resverlogix researchers have now published 40 peer-reviewed scientific journal articles on apabetalone's potential therapeutic benefits13.
+As leaders in the field of epigenetic therapeutics, we believe it is our responsibility to participate in the scientific community and publish our findings in peer-reviewed scientific journals, whenever possible.
+Resverlogix researchers have published 40 peer-reviewed scientific journal articles on apabetalone's potential therapeutic benefits8.
 Including work by third-party researchers, there are now more than 100 articles on apabetalone in the academic literature.
 Articles on apabetalone have been published in some of the world's most prestigious scientific journals, including: Nature, Science, Cell, the Journal of the American Medical Association, Cardiovascular Diabetology and the Clinical Journal of the American Society of Nephrologists.
 This extensive body of work presents robust evidence of apabetalone's potential in treating multiple chronic diseases, as well as a detailed understanding of apabetalone's effects, from its mechanism of action at a molecular scale, to reports on clinical outcomes based on thousands of trial participants.

-Members of our R&D and clinical development teams are active participants in leading scientific conferences, including European Renal Association Annual Congress, American College of Cardiology Scientific Sessions, American Society of Nephrology Kideney Week, and FSHD Society International Research Congress.
-These articles and presentations not only showcase apabetalone to the global scientific community and allow us to connect with thought leaders in the space, but also publicizes concrete, peer-reviewed evidence https://www.atsjournals.org/doi/abs/10.1164/rccm.202109-2182LE
+Members of our R&D and clinical development teams are active participants in leading scientific conferences, including European Renal Association Annual Congress, American College of Cardiology Scientific Sessions, American Society of Nephrology Kidney Week, and FSHD Society International Research Congress.
+At the European Society of Cardiology ("ESC") Congress 2024, Chief Scientific Officer, Dr. Ewelina Kulikowski presented a oral presentation entitled "Epigenetic BET inhibitor apabetalone counters inflammatory and fibrotic processes in activated cardiac fibroblasts providing insight into reduced hospitalizations for heart failure in BETonMACE trial", to an audience of expert cardiologists and biotechnology industry representatives.
+These articles and presentations not only showcase apabetalone to the global scientific community and allow us to connect with thought leaders in the space, but also publicizes concrete, peer-reviewed evidence of apabetalone's safety and efficacy.
+Our comprehensive body of evidence, and detailed mechanistic understanding of apabetalone, guides our clinical development and lends credibility in our discussions with potential partners.